 Raffle tickets can be purchased at the event or perhaps can include the option of purchasing raffle tickets, along with your event ticket, online.
-You can sell tickets where participants or guests register and can have volunteers walking around the event asking people to buy.
+Using MyEvent.com, you can even create a simple and free webpage to just sell raffle tickets online prior to your event.
 Raffle prizes can be featured on the website which will notify people about the raffle and at the same time build excitement about what they can possibly win.

 PART V: TIMELINE

 The time periods mentioned here are for an ideal scenario.
 You may need to adapt your timeline depending on the event you chose and the time that you have to plan.